Cambridge-ICCS/TCTrack/docs/tracking-algorithms/tstorms.rst

 This provides the :class:`TSTORMSTracker` class that stores algorithm parameters and provides access to the methods.
-The detection and stitching algorithms can be configured through the various parameters in the :class:`TSTORMSBaseParameters`, :class:`TSRTORMSDetectParameters`, and :class:`TSTORMSStitchParameters` dataclasses.
+The detection and stitching algorithms can be configured through the various parameters in the :class:`TSTORMSBaseParameters`, :class:`TSTORMSDetectParameters`, and :class:`TSTORMSStitchParameters` dataclasses.

 In the following example we demonstrate the approach for detecting tropical cyclones